allyson-s-code/203-accelerate/wp-content/plugins/custom-twitter-feeds/README.txt

 === Custom Twitter Feeds (Tweets Widget) ===
 Author: Smash Balloon
-Contributors: smashballoon, craig-at-smash-balloon
-Support Website: http://smashballoon/custom-twitter-feeds/
+Contributors: smashballoon, craig-at-smash-balloon, am, smub Support Website: http://smashballoon/custom-twitter-feeds/
 Tags: Twitter, Twitter feed, Twitter Tweets, Twitter widget, Custom Twitter Feed Requires at least: 4.1
 Tested up to: 6.2
-Stable tag: 2.0.6
+Stable tag: 2.0.7
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-As of April 3rd, 2023 this plugin is not able to retrieve Tweets from Twitter's API.
-We are considering and testing some solutions to allow our free plugin to continue to work.
-Stay tuned!
+As of April 2023 this plugin will not show updated feeds.
+We are working on a solution which will be available in the coming months.

 == Description ==
 Display **completely customizable**, **responsive** and **search engine crawlable** Twitter feeds on your website.
 The Custom Twitter Feeds plugin will display Tweets that completely match the look and feel of your site and includes tons of customization options!